 Check out the music of Selamawit Yohannes and let her music move you.

-Right in Gonder, may the souls of Atse Tewodros II and Atse Yohannes find peace and deliver peace for all of Ethiopia and the world.
+From Gonder to the rest of Ethiopia, may the souls of Atse Tewodros II and Atse Yohannes find peace and deliver peace for all of Ethiopia and the world.

 This message in the Ghion Cast below is especially germane to America and the rest of the world.
 May we reflect on the wisdom and courage of our ancestors and find unity in order to take on injustice.